 - Virtual tours.
 Finding a property can be difficult, especially if you’re trying to find homes in another city.
 That’s where virtual tours come into play; thanks to things like 360 videos and drone photography, you can get a much closer look at properties than you ever could before.
 In some cases, you can even tour properties using virtual reality (VR) or augmented reality (AR).

 - Professional networking.
 Many newcomers to real estate investing underestimate the importance of professional networking.
 Expanding your professional network will help you learn more about your local neighborhoods, grant you access to more deals, and help you build a community of like-minded investors.
 And thanks to social media platforms, forums, and other forms of modern tech, it’s easier than ever to find those like-minded people.
 Search for groups and individuals associated with real estate, and try to reach out to new people regularly.

 - Calculators and estimates.
-Estimating costs is vital if you want to find profitable investing opportunities.
+Estimating costs is vital if you want to find profitable investment opportunities.
 That’s why it’s so important to make use of calculators and spreadsheets.
 Online, you can find a variety of different web-hosted calculators to help you determine the viability of your investments—and you can also download spreadsheets that you can use offline whenever you want.

 - Databases and filing.
 Finally, you can make use of dedicated software designed to help you keep track of all your finances and legal work.
 For example, you can keep track of your leads and deals, organize your paperwork related to rental properties, and prepare for taxes using these platforms.